isomerpages/pmo-nccs/media/press-releases/_posts/2025-09-16-post-Singapore Will Contract High Quality Nature Based Carbon Credits From Four Projects.md

 <p>6&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 As a result of this RFP, Singapore has decided to contract NBS carbon credits from four NBS projects, namely the Kowen Antami REDD+<a href="#_ftn4" rel="noopener noreferrer nofollow" target="_blank"><sup>[4]</sup></a> and
-Together for Forests REDD+ projects in Peru, the Grassland Restoration Project in Paraguay, and the Kwahu Landscape Restoration Project in Ghana.
+Together for Forests REDD+ projects in Peru, the Boomitra Grassland Restoration Project in Paraguay, and the Kwahu Landscape Restoration Project in Ghana.
 &nbsp;We will contract to procure carbon credits equivalent to emissions reductions of 2,175,000 tonnes of CO2, at a value of around S$76 million,